ayoub0x1/norminette/README.md

-# norminette for 42 schools
+# Norminette for 42 schools for local machines

 ## Install: